Seth Ferry: Ferry, "Laradale" and The Herald

 Between 9 March 1918 and 1 February 1919 The Herald ran a weekly feature, Fifty Years of Racing: Sporting Reminiscences of "The Master" Seth Ferry.
 Instalments 1–35 were bylined "Laradale" (William W. Goddard), based on interviews with, and notes supplied by Ferry.
+Chapters from No. 36 were not attributed, and the series ended at No. 46 with no explanation.
+Goddard later sued the Co-operative Printing and Publishing Company, publishers of The Daily Herald, for withholding part of his wages.